-For all we had together and against the backdrop of all the heart and soul we poured into the relationship the fact that I had naked pictures of an ex girlfriend on my cellphone does not seem to me or anyone I have told a worthwhile reason for her to break up with me.
-Definitely a reason to put me in the doghouse and to slap me upside the head a few times, maybe even not talk to me for a while.
+For all we had together and against the backdrop of all the heart and soul we poured into the relationship the fact that I had naked pictures of an ex girlfriend on my cellphone does not seem to me a worthwhile reason for her to break up with me.
 But there were other small things I hid from her.
 My dishonesty typically takes the form of omission.
 I knew she did not feel comfortable with me having a friendship with my ex and so I did not tell her if I went in to have coffee where she worked or about the time I photographed her in costume at a hair salon.

 Yet this is not a tale of total loss.
 Out of a sadness as deep as any I have ever known, the losing of this woman who I love so much, I have found my spiritual bearing.
-The day after the breakup I immediately quit smoking pot and drinking coffee.
-For most of the last few years I have been smoking regularly and it has blunted my mind (no pun intended).
-I forget things and lose focus in phone conversations and make bad decisions.
+The day after the breakup I immediately quit smoking pot.
 I was stoned when I sent the phone.
 If I wasn't I would have surely checked it.
 While that is going to constantly haunt me, I see it now as a great lesson.
 I cannot live like my actions will not have consequences.
 They do.

 In January after the Ayahuasca ritual I also did an intense 30 day yoga "challenge", taking 30 classes in 30 days at Shiva Shakti Yoga in Northampton, which is a hot Vinyasa style of yoga that is tremendously challenging.
 Because of the pain in my spirit and the need to return to the true path I have gotten heavily into this practice again, and am currently taking about four classes a week.
 I consider my teacher Brandon to be one of my spiritual guides in this life.
 He waxes poetic in every class while we sweat and suffer, relating lifetimes of spiritual wisdom filtered through a heavy Boston accent into every class.
 The breakup has reduced my appetite but what I do eat is mainly whole foods that nourish me.
 I feel the need to respect my body.
 I feel it transforming, giving me a sense of spiritual and physical well-being that helps me cope with the pain I feel.